FIN 222 Corporate Finance Individual Major Assignment

 variable represents a beta of your stock i2.
 This beta estimate obtained

-6. Estimate the required rate of return for your stocks [E(Ri1), E(Ri2)] as at 26th
+from regression analysis should be identical to the beta from Question 5.2. - Estimate the required rate of return for your stocks [E(Ri1), E(Ri2)] as at 26th

 August 2016 using the CAPM.
 Use 6% as a market risk premium and the 10-